quangis/quangis-workflow/README.md

 -   Encodings of the underlying tasks can be found in the [tasks/](tasks/) directory.

-The `contra.py` tool from the `transformation-algebra` package is used to manipulate this data.
+The `transformation-algebra` module can also be used as a command-line interface to manipulate this data.
 You can also use it to get visualizations and diagnostics information.
-Run `contra.py -h` for a full overview of its capabilities.
+Run `python -m transformation_algebra -h` for a full overview of its capabilities.

 -   The `graph` subcommand can use the CCT expressions of the [tools](tools/tools.ttl) to turn [workflow](workflows/) graphs into transformation graphs.
 For example:
     ```
+    python -m transformation_algebra graph \
-    contra.py graph --language=cct.py --tools=tools/tools.ttl \
+        --language=cct/language.py --tools=tools/tools.ttl \
         workflows/10a-MalariaCongo.ttl output.ttl
     ```